renovatebot/renovate/docs/usage/configuration-options.md

 ## filterUnavailableUsers

 When this option is enabled PRs are not assigned to users that are unavailable.
-Please note that this will only have an effect when the platform supports the concept of user availabity (currently supported by GitLab).
+Please note that this will only have an effect when the platform supports the concept of user availability (currently supported by GitLab).

 ## followTag